JoilyFox/Card_game/README.md

 # Card_game

-This is my pet project card game made in pure javascript, css and html...
+This is my pet project card game made in pure javascript, css and html.

+# Launch
+To run, open the index.html in the browser